yangjing901/YJBaseModule/README.md

 ## License

-YJBaseModule is available under the MIT license.
+YJLibBaseModule is available under the MIT license.
 See the LICENSE file for more info.